brainhack-seetrue-2021/Hackathon/README.md

 [![Open in colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1HoZog2DuloPXC9X83aGtcHA-sfX8g8Us)

+NOTE: Remember to sign in and save a copy of that notebook to your google drive before closing the browser after you are done!

 ## Dataset

 For this hackathon, you will need to use the dataset that is provided.
 Please note that usage of external dataset is strictly not allowed in this hackathon!